NFL Winners and Losers: Dave Gettleman, Joe Judge, Daniel Jones already under pressure after Giants' loss

 Those two will win MVP awards because they are quarterbacks, but Donald is as good as any player in the NFL today and has a good argument as the best defensive tackle ever.
 He’s that good.
 Even in a crushing loss, Donald reminded us he’ll be a first-ballot Hall of Famer.

-The Rams had a brilliant comeback and Donald was at the center of it.
-With the Rams trailing 28-25 in the fourth quarter, Donald sacked Josh Allen for a 12-yard loss on first down, then on third-and-22 Donald sacked Allen again and forced a fumble.
+The Rams had a brilliant comeback, and Donald was at the center of it.
+With the Rams trailing the Bills 28-25 in the fourth quarter, Donald sacked Josh Allen for a 12-yard loss on first down.
+Then on third-and-22, Donald sacked Allen again and forced a fumble.
 That led to a Rams touchdown and the lead.

 .@AaronDonald97 comin' through 😤 pic.twitter.com/NlggutPZWn— Los Angeles Rams (@RamsNFL) September 27, 2020